ReverseAndBot/Tinder-Bot/README.md

   - We can be your independent freelancers, project partners or consulting people
   - High quality solutions with future updates and support, "Made in West Europe"
   - We don't offer anything "open source" or for free
-  - Please contact us to discuss your requirements (don't contact us if your budget is lower than US$ 2,000 ;-))
+  - Please contact us to discuss your requirements
+  - More about us (history, skills, other projects): https://github.com/ReverseAndBot/ReverseAndBot

 - A few examples of (soon) available modules:

   - Tinder ***Account Creator***